 Mari ThynnePhD student

-My career has spanned academia, senior management and professional theatre.
-During this time, I have gained in-depth knowledge of organisation and management processes, business development including e-business, research methods and immersive theatre production.
-This career trajectory offers the advantage of a distinctive approach to teaching, research and research consultancy.
+My career has spanned academia, civil service, senior management and professional theatre.
+During this time, I have gained in-depth knowledge of organisation and management, research and grant funding, government policy development and delivery,higher education teaching and immersive theatre production.
+This career trajectory offers the advantage of a distinctive approach to research and research consultancy.
 Presently completing a PhD, my research and practice is within organisation and management.
 More specifically, within the processes necessary to deliver meaningful and profitable ‘experiences’ within a developing experience economy.

-- NEMODE – New Economic Models in the Digital Economy, Network+ (2014) £8,667 for scoping study and hosting workshop titled ‘New Economic Models for the Performing Arts: Reconfiguring the value space’; PI: Mari Thynne.
+- NEMODE – New Economic Models in the Digital Economy, Network+ (2014) £10k.
+PI for scoping study and hosting workshop titled ‘New Economic Models for the Performing Arts: Reconfiguring the value space’.
+Funder: RSUK.

 I explore seminal literature on management theories in a way that allows accessibly to all.
 More specifically, I reflect the theories and concepts by global examples from today’s organisations to inspire debates and discussions that enable critical understanding, challenge preconceptions and facilitate independent thinking.
 Topics taught: